Table Of Contents

 With Portainer, you get a container management system that works with Kubernetes, Docker, Swarm, and Nomad deployments.
 Regardless of the IIOT device, Network Edge, cloud, or datacenter (on-premise), you can configure, deploy, monitor, and secure any of these.

-There is a Community Edition (Community Edition or Portainer CE) as well as a Business Edition (Business Edition or BE).
+There is a Community Edition (Portainer CE) and a Business Edition (Portainer BE).
 But even the self-service platform packs a simplified UI and code that lets you deploy your containerized workloads more quickly.
 The default configurations and templates speed up deployments and help prevent production errors.

 Portainer also supports multi-cloud and multi-cluster management, along with centralized identity, audit, and access to enhance security.